ucphhpc/ldap_hooks/README.rst

 =====================

 This hook enables that the Spawner will submit/create an LDAP entry before the spawner starts the notebook.
-It is activate by setting the following parameter in the JupyterHub config::
+It is activated by setting the following parameter in the JupyterHub config::

     from ldap_hooks import setup_ldap_entry_hook